 Local governments have need of legal expertise in correctly applying local, state and national laws for the protection and benefit of the Community.
 Such expertise is also necessary to ensure that the Township is appropriately legally defended for decisions made and actions taken, as well as to verify that all lawful obligations and contracts for service are entered into properly.

-The following discusses the position of Township Solicitor per the Second Class Township Code of Pennsylvania:
+The excerpts on this page discuss the position of Township Solicitor per the Second Class Township Code of Pennsylvania.